RobLoach/lutris-kodi-addon/README.md

 ## Requirements

-- Kodi v19 Matrix or greater.
+- Kodi v19 Matrix or greater

 ## Install from repository